bavla/netstat/HSE/24/stu.md

 ## Project 1

-Solve the [[ru:hse:snet22:problems|problem]]   with your [[students|number]] with the Monte Carlo method.
+Solve the [[ru:hse:snet22:problems|problem]]   with your [number](list.md) with the Monte Carlo method.
 If you are able to solve it also theoretically compare both results.

 ## Project 2